NVIDIA/ais-k8s/docs/COMPATIBILITY.md

 # Compatibility Matrix for AIStore on ais-operator

+> **WARNING:** Upgrading the operator version from < v2.0 to any version v2.0 or later WILL cause an AIS cluster restart.

 When possible, the operator maintains backwards compatibility for previous aisnode versions to allow upgrades, but each aisnode version requires a certain operator version.
 The following matrix shows the compatible versions of AIStore ([aisnode](https://hub.docker.com/r/aistorage/aisnode/tags)) with [ais-operator](https://hub.docker.com/r/aistorage/ais-operator/tags).